mchalela/GriSPy/docs/source/installation.rst

 ------------

 You need Python 3.6 or later to run GriSPy.
-You can have multiple Python versions (2.x and 3.x) installed on the same system without problems.
+You can have multiple Python versions (3.x) installed on the same system without problems.

 Installation